-All undergraduates enrolled in a major disciplinary or professional degree program are required to take coherent instructions in Category C according to the provisions approved for their degree program.
+All undergraduates enrolled in courses of four or more years' duration are required to also take studies in Category C according to the provisions approved for their degree program.

 The overall provisions for satisfying the Category C requirement are provided later in this handbook.